b-graf/capstone/README.md

 # Capstone Project

 This repository holds the code that I wrote for my Capstone Project, <BR>
-submitted in partial fulfillment of the requirements for the Master of Arts in Qunatitative Economics at UCLA.
+submitted in partial fulfillment of the requirements for the Master of Arts in Quantitative Economics at UCLA.

 1_ Provides all processing steps performed to the raw data (Table 1) <BR> 2_ Shows some visualizations (Figure 1, Table 2, Table 3) <BR>